-On 1 March of year 4 Company X sold 15 000 shares @ R220 per share.
+On 1 March of year 4 Individual X sold 15 000 shares @ R220 per share.

-On 1 April of year 4 Company X sold 10 000 shares @ R230 per share.
+On 1 April of year 4 Individual X sold 10 000 shares @ R230 per share.

-Company X adopted the specific-identification method for income tax and CGT purposes and nominated the shares with the highest cost or base cost to have been disposed of.
+Individual X adopted the specific-identification method for trading stock and CGT purposes and nominated the shares with the highest cost or base cost to have been disposed of.